yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_08.md

 3. Congratulations, you successfully connected your application to the new SQL MI database.

-4. Please note down the Managed database name **WideWorldImporters<inject key="Suffix" enableCopy="false"/>** as you need this database name for upcoming lab.
+4. Please note down the Managed database name **WideWorldImporters<inject key="Suffix" enableCopy="false"/>** and fully qualified domain name of your SQL-managed instance, which you copied from the Azure Cloud Shell as you need this database name for upcoming lab.

 >**Congratulations** on completing the Task!
 Now, it's time to validate it.
 Here are the steps: